treeform/tabby/README.md

 echo rows.toCsv()
 ```

 Tabby also supports arbitrary delimiters.
-Not only standard `tab` and `,` with linux `\n` and windows `\r\n` line endings, but any delimiter can be used.
-It's trivial to convert your data to and from any tabular format.
-Just pass them:
+Not only standard tab `\t` and `,` with linux `\n` and windows `\r\n` line endings, but any delimiter can be used.
+It's trivial to convert your data to and from any tabular format:
 ```nim
 strData.fromCsv(seq[RowObj], separator = ":", lineEnd = ";")
 ```